marcuspang/ethglobal-singapore/README.md

 - [x] Whitelist users for a dark pool
   - [x] With specific address
   - [ ] With zk proof
-- [ ] Execute trades with private values
+- [ ] Execute orders with private values
-  - [x] Optionally, make the trade public
+  - [x] Optionally, make the order public
 - [x] Anyone can add liquidity to dark pools
   - [x] UI
 - [x] Anyone can remove liquidity from dark pools
   - [ ] UI
-- [ ] Provide hooks for before and after trades (expose some address field for IHook function)
+- [ ] Provide hooks for before and after orders (expose some address field for IHook function)
   - [x] custom timestamp for calling match order

 ## Architecture